Q. Who should buy long-term care insurance?

 It is your job to assess what those limits should be within your insurance policy.
 The following are four subjects you should consider before purchasing a policy.

 Benefit amount-The benefit amount is generally 80 to 100 percent of today’s long-term care cost.
 It is the fixed dollar amount awarded to you each day and ranges from around $40/day to $200 /day.
 In determining how much benefit amount you will need to buy to accommodate your needs, price the cost of a nursing facility of your choice and figure how much of your income you could spend per day.
-The difference between the nursing home price and your daily income allotment is the benefit amount that you will need to purchase.
+Our friends over at https://theparke.net advised that the difference between the nursing home price and your daily income allotment is the benefit amount that you will need to purchase.
 Couples need to assume that their income is going solely to cover the other spouse; therefore, their personal benefit amount would receive no help from income.

 Benefit period– The benefit amount refers to the length of time you will receive coverage from your policy.
 First assess the benefit amount and then consider how long you might need long-term care.
 Benefit periods range from two years to an unlimited amount of time.
 However, the average length of stay in a nursing home is 2.5 years.
 Realistically, there is a very small chance that you will stay in a care facility for more than five years.
 This is why amount should be first and foremost in your assessment.
 Then you can determine the length of coverage.